Andrei Markovits: Bundesverdienstkreuz erster Klasse

-Personal life

-Markovits loves all sports with a clear preference for the team sports of basketball, baseball, football as well as soccer.
-He is a devoted Manchester United and a New York Yankees fan.
-He also enjoys all kinds of music with a special penchant for Mozart, Beethoven, Dvořák and the Grateful Dead whom—in his youth and on rare occasions—he would follow on tour on both coasts of the United States.
-In addition to being a Deadhead, Markovits greatly enjoys the company of golden retrievers who have been his constant companions for three decades.
-He lives with his wife Kiki in Ann Arbor, Michigan.

 Current work

-Anti-Americanism

 Markovits's academic work comprises three areas of research: first and foremost, he has published a book on anti-Americanism and anti-Semitism in Europe, entitled Uncouth Nation: Why Europe Dislikes America and published by Princeton University Press.
 This work analyzes resentment towards things American in seven European countries.
-Going well beyond the conventional realm of politics, Markovits demonstrates that such resentment pervades quotidian culture and discourse.
+Going beyond the conventional realm of politics, Markovits argues that such resentment pervades quotidian culture and discourse.
+A German edition, Amerika, dich hasst sich's Besser: Antiamerikanismus Und Antisemitismus in Europa, was published in 2004.
+An Italian edition entitled La nazione più odiata was published in 2007, along with a Korean edition published in 2008.

-Sports culture

 Second, Markovits continues his work on sports.
-In particular, he has recently published two books in English: Gaming The World: How Sports Are Reshaping Global Politics and Culture, published by Princeton University Press and Sportista: Female Fandom in the United States, published by Temple University Press.
-His work on sports has appeared in many languages, including two recent books in German entitled Querpass: Sport und Politik in Europa und den USA and Sport: Motor und Impulssystem für Emanzipation und Diskriminierung.
+In particular, he has recently published two books in English: Gaming The World: How Sports Are Reshaping Global Politics and Culture, published by Princeton University Press and Sportista: Female Fandom in the United States, published by Temple University Press.His work on sports has appeared in many languages, including two recent books in German entitled Querpass: Sport und Politik in Europa und den USA and Sport: Motor und Impulssystem für Emanzipation und Diskriminierung.

-Animal research

 Third, Markovits published a book entitled From Property to Family: American Dog Rescue and the Discourse of Compassion, with the University of Michigan Press.
 This book describes a "discourse of compassion" that actually alters the way we treat persons and ideas once scorned by the social mainstream.
 This "culture turn" has also affected our treatment of animals, creating an accompanying "animal turn" which changed them from property to family.
-One of the new institutions created by this attitudinal and behavioral change towards dogs has been the breed specific canine rescue organization.
-This work constitutes the first academic research on this significant development.
+One of the new institutions created by this attitudinal and behavioral change towards dogs has been the breed specific canine rescue organization, which is the focus of Markovits's book.
+For this work, Markovits received the University of Michigan Press Book Award in 2015.